 If you still having problems and it is not in this list below, search this site first and then Contact Me and I will try to help.

-Make sure all files are contiguous(Windows Installer ISOs don't need to be).
+Make sure all files are contiguous(Windows Installer ISOs and VHDs don't need to be).

 For Win 7/8/10 Install ISOs use a removable USB drive to avoid 'CD/DVD drive driver required' error (see here for workarounds).